cheind/py-motmetrics/Readme.md

 <frame number>, <object id>, <bb_left>, <bb_top>, <bb_width>, <bb_height>, <confidence>, <x>, <y>, <z>
 ````

-A sample is shown below.
-You can read more about MOT16 format [here](https://arxiv.org/abs/1603.00831).
-To create MOT16 annotation for your custom dataset you can use the MOT16 Annotator tool [here](https://github.com/khalidw/MOT16_Annotator).
+A sample ground truth/tracker output file is shown below.
+If you are using a custom dataset, then it is highly likely that you will have to create your own ground truth file.
+If you already have a MOT16 format ground truth file, you can use it directly otherwise, you will need a MOT16 annotator tool to create the annotations (ground truth).
+You can use any tool to create your ground truth data, just make sure it is as per MOT16 format.

+If you can't find a tool to create your ground truth files, you can use this free MOT16 annotator [tool](https://github.com/khalidw/MOT16_Annotator) to create ground truth for your dataset which can then be used in conjunction with your tracker output to generate the MOT metrics.

 ````
 1,1,763.00,272.00,189.00,38.00,1,-1,-1,-1